aleclhartman/zillow_project/README.md

 Single unit property value is independent of square footage, number of bedrooms, and number of bathrooms

 ## Instructions for Cloning
-- All necessary files to replicate the analysis in zillow_project_pipeline.ipynb are contained within this repository.
+- All files necessary for the replication of the analysis in zillow_project_pipeline.ipynb are contained within this repository.

 ## Possible Variable Interactions
 - The number of bathrooms may be dependent on the number of bedrooms